 The Bureau will consider whether one of the merging entities would fail if the merger were not to occur.
 A firm is considered to be failing if it is or is likely to become insolvent, to initiate voluntary bankruptcy proceedings or to be petitioned into bankruptcy or receivership.
-16 Before concluding that a merger involving a failing firm is not likely to result in an SPLC, the Bureau will look at other alternatives, including acquisition by a competitively preferable purchaser, retrenchment or restructuring, and liquidation.
-17
+During the covid-19 pandemic, the Bureau issued general guidance on the types of information that are most relevant for a timely and efficient analysis of a failing firm.15 It stated that probable business failure does not provide a defence for a merger that is likely to prevent or lessen competition substantially.
+Rather, the loss of the actual or future competitive influence of a failing firm is not attributed to the merger if imminent failure is probable and, in the absence of a merger, the assets of the firm are likely to exit the relevant market because no competitive alternatives exist.16 Before concluding that a merger involving a failing firm is not likely to result in an SPLC, the Bureau will look at other alternatives, including acquisition by a competitively preferable purchaser, retrenchment or restructuring, and liquidation.17